• CLASSIC IKITESURF

 canadian border-

-.thursday...south winds to 30 knots. a chance of rain in the
+.overnight...northwest winds to 30 knots. a chance of snow, then

-the evening, then a chance of snow and rain overnight. waves 3 to
+a slight chance of snow late. waves 3 to 5 feet.

-.monday...southwest winds 5 to 10 knots becoming south and
+.monday...southwest winds 20 to 25 knots becoming west. a chance

 $$